dummybob/blog/blog/2018-08/automated-database-deployments-adhoc-scripts.md

 Our [database deployment documentation](https://octopus.com/docs/deployment-examples/sql-server-databases) recommends you install Tentacles on a "jump box" sitting between Octopus Deploy and the database server.
 When using integrated security those Tentacles are running under service accounts who have permissions to handle deployments.
 These Tentacles will handle normal deployments.

-You have a few options for setting up an ad-hoc process and permissions.
+You have a few options for setting up an ad-hoc process and permissions:

-Option #1: Continue to use the deployment Tentacles, but give them elevated rights to perform additional tasks.
+1. Continue to use the deployment Tentacles, but give them elevated rights to perform additional tasks.

-Option #2: Create a new set of service accounts with elevated permissions.
+2. Create a new set of service accounts with elevated permissions.
 Create new Tentacles for those new service accounts.

-Option #3: A combination of option 1 and option 2.
+3. A combination of option 1 and option 2.
 Create two pipelines.
 One for data fixes, the other for other changes.
 The data fixes run through the regular deployment targets.
 The other changes run through a new set of deployment targets with new service accounts.

 ### Lifecycle

 This process allows people to run scripts directly in production.
 Using a default lifecycle of dev -> test -> pre-production -> production doesn’t make very much sense.
 Create a new lifecycle to allow for deployments to any environment.
-I called mine Script Lifecycle.
+I called mine Script Lifecycle:

 ![](adhoc-octopus-lifecycle.png)

-The way to do this is to add a single phase and all the environments to that single phase.
+The way to do this is to add a single phase and all the environments to that single phase:

 ![](adhoc-octopus-scriptlifecycle-details.png)